 Anomalous origin of the coronary artery arising from the opposite sinus (ACOAS) is a narrower definition and refers to either left coronary artery arising from right coronary sinus or vice versa.

 Anomalous aortic origin of the right coronary artery is more common than a left coronary artery arising from the right coronary cusp, but the latter is more dangerous 1,2.
 The prevalence of an anomalous aortic origin of the left coronary artery has been estimated up to 0.15% and it is a cause of sudden cardiac death especially in patients <35 years of age 1-4.

 Anomalous aortic origin of a coronary artery has been associated with the following conditions 1,3:

 - anomalous course of coronary arteries

 - other congenital coronary artery anomalies

 - other congenital heart diseases

 An anomalous aortic origin of the coronary artery can present with angina, palpitations, dyspnea dizziness, syncope or might be found incidentally, on invasive coronary angiography (ICA), coronary CTA or coronary MRA.
-In particular, an anomalous aortic origin of the left coronary artery left arising from the right coronary are more commonly associated with cardiovascular symptoms and might present with sudden cardiac death usually closely associated to exercise 1-5.
+In particular, an anomalous aortic origin of the left coronary artery arising from the right coronary is more commonly associated with cardiovascular symptoms and might present with sudden cardiac death usually closely associated to exercise 1-5.

 The most dangerous and rightly feared complication of an anomalous aortic origin of a coronary artery is sudden cardiac death.
 Other complications include 1,3-5: